-Fish populations in the lakes located have been relatively stable long term with normal cyclic and seasonal variations in numbers.
+Fish populations in the lakes located on the wildlife area have been relatively stable long term with normal cyclic and seasonal variations in numbers.
 This stability in populations requires limited oversight and management.
 Many of the lakes have surface water connections to the Columbia Basin irrigation system or are subject to inundation from the Yakima River during flooding which allows immigration and emigration of fish species.
 This connectivity reduces management options for management of or supplementation of these lakes.
-The WDFW Warmwater Program has regional teams that conduct population assessments of WDFW controlled lakes.
+The WDFW Warmwater Program has regional teams that conduct population assessments of WDFW-controlled lakes.
 These surveys have been conducted on the I-82 Ponds, Mesa Lake, Thompson Seeps, Worth Lake, and Powerline Lake.
 These management briefs are located on the WDFW website at: (https://wdfw.wa.gov/publications/).
-Only a limited number of the lakes located within the SSSRMU are suitable for rainbow trout due to depth, water temperature, and connectivity.
-The majority of the lakes in south central Washington cannot support rainbow trout through the summer months due to lethal water temperatures.
-Powerline Lake is the only exception in the SSSRMU.
+Only a limited number of the lakes located within the wildlife area are suitable for rainbow trout due to depth, water temperature, and connectivity.
+Most lakes in south central Washington cannot support rainbow trout through the summer months due to lethal water temperatures, with Powerline Lake as the only exception.
 Rainbow trout have been shown to "carry over" for multiple years producing fish in excess of four pounds.
-WDFW District biologists allocate rainbow trout plants to each of the six lakes annually based on availability from the hatchery and recommendations from WDFW fish and wildlife staff.
+WDFW district biologists allocate rainbow trout plants to each of the six lakes annually based on availability from the hatchery and recommendations from WDFW fish and wildlife staff.